amykapernick/blog/site/posts/a-week-wallet-free.md

 ---
 title: A Week Wallet-Free
 date: 2017-03-26
-description: Commentary of the experiment I performed by no longer carrying a wallet and using my phone for all payments (when possible).
+description: A discussion was raised at dinner last week, about why women have much bigger purses than men.
+Do we really have needs so different that I need to carry around a massive wallet and my friends get to carry a few cards in their phone case?
+So I decided to do an experiment, can I go a week without my wallet?
 categories: [Technology]
 blog: [aimhigher]
 featured: /img/feature044b615a492d6c0a0530c3fc343baa8ff9ca82cc_1_mem0ijvrqdy6v7qodrggva.jpg